Automated accessibility testing of Android and iOS apps

 When using these tools, you need to write your own accessibility tests.
 For example, you can write a test case where you check whether an accessibility label has been set for an image.
 Or you can check whether the accessibility role ‘button’ has been applied to all buttons in your app.

-Fortunately, there are also people who have written automated accessibility tests for you.
+Fortunately, there are also tools that can execute automated accessibility tests for you.

 Name | Description | Platform |